-Prior to teaching the choreography of Strip That Down, an edgy and fast-paced dance song by Liam Payne released in 2017, Teacher Marco provided some light stretching to not only improve the participants' flexibility and the ease which they can move, but also to help them prevent injuries.
-At first, the participants were having a hard time keeping up with the dance moves because of its fast pace nature.
+At first, the participants were having a hard time keeping up with the dance moves because of its fast pace.
 However, Teacher Marco and assistant Cedric patiently guided them, going through the sequence of the moves step by step.

-Albeit very challenging, the participants led by no less than the Dancing Doctor Eric Tayag sweat it out and grooved on the complicated modern dance moves.
+Albeit very challenging, the participants led by no less than the Dancing Doctor Eric Tayag sweat it out and grooved to the complicated modern dance moves.

-"The session went smoothly and we were in fact very engrossed on every dance move," said DepEd Education Program Supervisor Lotis Respicio.
+"The session went smoothly and we were in fact very engrossed with every dance move," said DepEd Education Program Supervisor Lotis Respicio.